Electrical systems in recreational vehicles (RVs) are more sophisticated than in standard vehicles. Two 12V systems and one 120V system are available.

 Common RV Electrical Problems Cost

-There are average prices to the regular repairs of common RV problems – both electrical and non-electrical – in order to calculate how much you might spend to employ one of the methods to solve the frequent RV electrical problems we have listed.
+There are average prices for the regular repairs of common RV problems – both electrical and non-electrical – in order to calculate how much you might spend to employ one of the methods to solve the frequent RV electrical problems we have listed.

 The waste system is one of the most expensive repairs, with costs ranging from $2,400 to $3,400.
 Engine repairs can range from $1,400 to $30,000 on the high end of the spectrum, depending on whether you need a total engine replacement or only to repair a specific element.